ssharm84/ASPNetCoreMicroservices/README.md

 Service 3: Discount.API
 1. Create a folder Discount under Services
-2. Add a new ASP.Net Core Web API project with the name Doscount.API.
+2. Add a new ASP.Net Core Web API project with the name Discount.API.
 Make sure that the location is correct.
 3.	.Net 5.0, Authentication Type: None, Uncheck Configure for Https
 4. Right click on Discount.API->Properties->Debug and change Profile to Discount.API and Launch: Project and Application URL: http://localhost:5002
 5. Set Discount.API as startup page and run it.
-6. Click on docker-compose.yml and add the following code under basketdbin the services section:
+6. Click on docker-compose.yml and add the following code under basketdb in the services section:
 	discountdb:
 	  image: postgres
 7. Get into docker-compose.override.yml and add a section for dockerdb....This override file is for adding the configurations of all the databases and services